 In Spain "burial" often means an aboveground niche.
 Each municipality has a cemetery where a coffin is inserted in a niche (Nicho).
 Normally these are held for a contracted period (normally between 1 and 50 years), once this period expires the body is moved to a common burial ground.
 These conditions may vary according to cemeteries.

 Many people, particularly expats, prefer to be cremated.
 This needs to be clarified from the start with the doctor and funeral directors.
-Cremation is widely practised and known in Spain, so modern and well-equipped crematoriums are to be found.
+Cremation is widely practiced and known in Spain, so modern and well-equipped crematoriums are to be found.
 This is a more economic option than a burial.

-If the body is to be taken back to the country of origin and if the deceased has travel insurance, you should immediately contact the insurance company to establish if they are able to cover for the repatriation expenses and make the necessary arrangements.
+If the body is to be taken back to the country of origin and if the deceased has travel insurance, you should immediately contact the insurance company to establish if they are able to cover the repatriation expenses and make the necessary arrangements.
 If the insurance is not covering the repatriation, it is needed to appoint an international funeral director in the home country.
 The repatriation also has to be communicated with the attending doctor when the death certificate is prepared.
 In the case of repatriation, the passport should be kept with the body.

 It is also possible that the person who has died wishing to donate his/her organs.
 Spain is the world’s leading country in organ donation, and it is not important for people to have a donor card.
 Spain operates an "opt-out" system in which all citizens are automatically registered for organ donation unless they state otherwise.
 If the death does not occur in the hospital, it should be discussed with the attending doctor and funeral director.

 Once you have an asset in Spain, it is also important to decide what to do in case of a death.
-These assets can be a property, any assets held in bank accounts, life insurance policies, company shares, and any material goods or possessions such as a car or jewellery.
+These assets can be property, any assets held in bank accounts, life insurance policies, company shares, and any material goods or possessions such as a car or jewelry.
 So, it will be a good idea to prepare a will.
 A foreign will be valid if it is translated into Spanish and legalized before a Spanish consul.

 Death and bereavement are always a tough subject, but it is the reality of life.
 Especially if you live in Spain permanently or you have a long-term residence, it is better to have a funeral plan.
-In any case, if you need assistance for any urgent issue you can contact us.
+In any case, if you need assistance with any urgent issue you can contact us.
 We will support you to contact funeral services companies.